Getty Images/iStockphoto

 Volk and other analysts said the addition of new features to the Pro and Team pricing plans would likely soften the impact of price increases.

 "I was mainly excited about Testcontainer Cloud and Build Cloud now being part of the package that lets developers create environments locally or in the cloud, depending on their requirements," Volk said.
-"I've always been a big fan of Testcontainers and mainstreaming their use by making them part of the 'package' is something I fully endorse."
+"I've always been a big fan of Testcontainers, and mainstreaming their use by making them part of the 'package' is something I fully endorse."

-Overall "the value proposition is strong, as long as [users] take advantage of at least some of [the newly included] stuff, like Scout, Testcontainers or Build Cloud," he said.
+Overall, "the value proposition is strong as long as [users] take advantage of at least some of [the newly included] stuff, like Scout, Testcontainers or Build Cloud," he said.

-According to another industry observer, increases of 67% and 80% for Team and Pro subscriptions "seem large on paper," said Larry Carvalho, an analyst at RobustCloud, a cloud advisory firm.
+Increases of 67% and 80% for Team and Pro subscriptions "seem large on paper," said Larry Carvalho, an analyst at RobustCloud, a cloud advisory firm.

 "However, the increase is a non-issue depending on the increase in developer productivity delivered through Docker," he said.